Skip to content

 put:

-summary: Update a book
+summary: Update a planet

 parameters: